mirror/dd-wrt/src/router/bluez/doc/org.bluez.MediaAssistant.rst

 void Push(dict properties)
 ````````````````````````````````````````````````````````

 Send stream information to the remote device.

 :dict properties:

 Indicate stream properties that will be sent to the peer.

 Values:

 	:array{byte} Metadata [ISO only]:

 		See Metadata property.

 	:dict QoS [ISO only]:

 		See QoS property.

+	:object Device [ISO only, State=local only]:

+		Push to a specific device.
+Device must be connected and with
+		an active BASS session.

+Examples:

+:bluetoothctl: > assistant.push <assistant>

 Properties
 ----------